Randolph Churchill: Yugoslavia

 Randolph had encountered Fitzroy Maclean in the Western Desert Campaign.
 Winston Churchill agreed to Randolph accepting Maclean's offer to join his military and diplomatic mission (Macmis) to Tito's Partisans in Yugoslavia, warning him not to get captured in case the Gestapo sent him Randolph's fingers one by one.
-He returned to England for training then in January or February 1944 he parachuted into Yugoslavia.
+He returned to England for training then on January 20th 1944 he parachuted into Yugoslavia.
 Tom Mitford was also present in the group.
 He was later joined in Yugoslavia by Evelyn Waugh and Freddie Birkenhead.
 Round about this time he lost a bet to read various books of the Bible without speaking, but never paid up.

 After the German airdrop outside Tito's Drvar headquarters in June 1944 ("Operation Knight's Leap") Randolph was awarded the MBE in August, having been recommended for a Military Cross.
 Fitzroy Maclean reported highly of his abilities at this stage.
 However, Maclean wrote of their adventures together, and some of the problems Churchill caused him, in his memoir Eastern Approaches.
 Tito had barely managed to evade the Germans and Churchill and Evelyn Waugh arrived on the island of Vis and met him on 10 July.
 In July 1944 he and Waugh were among the ten survivors of a Dakota crash.
 He suffered spinal and knee injuries.
 He cried when he learned that his servant had been killed, but behaved with "his usual loud rudeness" as an invalid.
 After discharge from hospital in Bari (in the "heel" of Italy), he convalesced with Duff and Diana Cooper in Algiers.
 His father visited him in Algiers on his way to Italy—they discussed French and British politics.